semihcihan/App-Store-Optimization-CLI/docs/aso-runtime-flows.md

 ## Flow F: MCP ASO Suggest (`aso_suggest`)
 1. Read required `keywords` input.
-2. Treat each keyword input as a search term candidate (single-word or long-tail phrase), then split comma-separated entries, normalize (`trim + lowercase`), and dedupe valid keyword candidates.
+2. Treat each input as a search term candidate (single-word or long-tail phrase), then split comma-separated entries, normalize (`trim + lowercase`), and dedupe valid candidates.
 3. Return an MCP error when provided keyword count is greater than `100`.
 4. Execute `aso keywords "<comma-separated-keywords>" --stdout`.
 5. Parse CLI output, keep only rows that pass threshold checks, and return a compact JSON array of accepted rows.